naver/arcus-memcached/README.md

 where it stores/retrieves hot-spot data of service applications using fast main memory.
 Therefore, Arcus provides very fast data access for service applications and reduces the load on back-end storage.
-In addition, Arcus can serve as fast shared storage.
-Remote services processes usually store complex query results, computation-intensive results, and intermediate results of web processing in Arcus cache cloud so any process can access them.
+In addition, Arcus can serve as a fast shared storage.
+Remote service processes usually store complex query results, computation-intensive results, and intermediate results of web processing in Arcus cache cloud so any process can access them.